 The decision to make a CRM investment is an important one for both management for the ultimate end users of the selected system.
 Normally, management only decides to invest in a CRM system because they believe the company will receive a positive ROI within a reasonable period of time.

 Over the years, many vendors have developed vertical market software applications — applications designed from the ground up for a specific industries.
 Contact management and CRM applications have been created for real estate, investment banking, wealth management, consumer banking, pharma, semi-conductor manufacturing, non-profits and a variety of other vertical markets.

 Will additional CRM leads be a natural byproduct of a new CRM system?
-A switch to a new CRM system can do a lot of positive things for your company such as reducing costs, increasing sales effectiveness and improving customer service.
+Switching to a new CRM system can do many positive things for your company, such as reducing costs, increasing sales effectiveness, and improving customer service.

 If your company provides customer service or technical support directly to end customers, is the customer support functionality that’s available within most leading CRM systems sufficient for your organization’s needs?

 Or should you consider a best of breed, online customer support system (a “point solution”), that’s separate from your main CRM system?